 The NASA CLPX is a multi-sensor, multi-scale experiment that focuses on extending a local-scale understanding of water fluxes, storage, and transformations to regional and global scales.
 Within a framework of nested study areas in the central Rocky Mountains of the western United States, ranging from 1-ha to 160,000 km2, intensive ground, airborne, and spaceborne observations are collected.
 Data collection focuses on two seasons: mid-winter, when conditions are generally frozen and dry, and early spring, a transitional period when both frozen and thawed, dry and wet conditions are widespread.

-McDonald, Kyle C., 2004.
-CLPX-Satellite: Radarsat Synthetic Aperture Radar Imagery.
-Boulder, CO: National Snow and Ice Data Center.
-Digital Media.
+McDonald, K. C. 2005.
+CLPX-Satellite: Radarsat Synthetic Aperture Radar Imagery. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Data format||Binary image data; each file has an associated ASCII header file and a facility data record file.
 There is also one Microsoft Excel worksheet.|